-If you miss work for seven days or less, you will not be compensated for your lost wages.
+Workers’ compensation can pay for missed workdays.
+However, if you miss work for seven days or less, you will not be compensated for your lost wages.
 You will only be paid workers’ compensation once you miss work for 8 days.
 After those 8 days have passed, if you have an ongoing temporary total disability you will get a weekly check for 66 ⅔ percent of your normal salary until the doctor says you can return to work.
 If you miss more than 8 days, you will also be paid for the first seven days you missed work.

 In addition to your weekly check, you will receive free medical care from a doctor of your employer’s choice.
 If you see a physician of your choosing, you may have to pay them yourself.
 However, if you are hurt at work and need treatment, feel free to seek medical treatment on your own, but let your employer know before you go, or as soon afterward as possible.

 Depending on the nature of your injuries, you may also qualify for permanent disability benefits or other kinds of benefits.

 What to Do When Workers’ Compensation Benefits Stop